|

 legitimate currency in the United States proper.
 The $2 bills are

 Bolesta's idea of payment, and his little comic protest, too.
+For this, Bolesta, Baltimore County resident, innocent citizen, owner of

 Capital City Student Tours, finds himself under arrest.
 Finds himself,